 ACC and Hauora Tairāwhiti are working together to ensure the principles for the prevention and management of pressure injuries are implemented.
 Hauora Tairāwhiti was successful in receiving two years funding from ACC to do the work and we have appointed a Clinical Project Coordinator for Pressure Injuries to help us with this.
 You can contact the Clinical Project Coordinator for Pressure Injuries, Elke Saeys for support or advice on: firstname.lastname@example.org

-Unlike other DHBs, Hauora Tairāwhiti is working collaboratively with all the services in the primary and secondary sector to improve outcomes for its populations.
+Hauora Tairāwhiti is working collaboratively with all the services in the primary and secondary sector to improve outcomes for its population.
 A Pressure Injury Steering Committee of primary and secondary care providers has been established and they meet monthly.
-As a collective, they are looking at a consistent approach to how we identify, assess risk, and implement pressure injury strategies in our rohe.
+As a collective, they are looking at a consistent approach to how we identify and assess risk, and implement pressure injury strategies in our rohe.
 They have an action plan of things they have to achieve for ACC as well as things they want to achieve for our rohe.
-One thing they want to achieve for our rohe is to share resources.
+One of the things they want to achieve for our rohe is to share resources.
 You can access these resources below.

 The New Zealand Wound Care Society Inc: https://www.nzwcs.org.nz/resources/stop-pi-day